 1983 – 1998

-The most significant redesign since the first presentation of the logo took place in 1983.
-It has been completely updated.
+The most significant redesign since the logo’s first presentation in 1983 has been completely updated.
 The background color was still yellow but looked more modern than the previous versions.
-The word inscription is similar in style to the logo of 1975-1983, but all the letters have become italic.
-The color of the name has become brighter and more attractive.
-There are also two contours – white and orange.
+The word inscription is similar in style to the logo from 1975-1983, but all the letters are now italicized.
+The name’s color has become brighter and more attractive.
+There are also two contours, white and orange.
 Thus, there was a sense of three-dimensionality.

 1998 – 2004

 In addition to the name “Butterfinger,” other verbal inscriptions appeared for the first time.
 For example, the traditional Nestle logo was added above it.
 The name’s font has changed due to fewer rounded corners in the letters.
 With the help of a blue gradient and yellow outlines, the word “Butterfinger” seemed to be more voluminous.
-Also, the background in the form of a yellow rectangle became even brighter.
+Also, the yellow rectangular background became even brighter.

 2004 – 2018